-Hodgkin's disease is an uncommon cancer in children, making up 6% of all childhood cancers.
-It occurs much more commonly in males, and is more more common during adolescence than in early childhood.
+Hodgkin's disease is an uncommon cancer in children.
+It is more common during adolescence than in early childhood.
 In fact, Hodgkin's disease is extremely rare in children under the age of 5 years.

 No one knows what causes Hodgkin's disease.
-It has been theorized that the development of Hodgkin's disease is related to infection with a virus, although this is not known for certain.
 No clear-cut associations have been found with exposures to toxins, chemicals, or environmental agents.
-First degree relatives of patients with Hodgkin's disease have a higher chance of developing the disease, but exactly how genetics control this disease is poorly understood.
+First-degree relatives of patients with Hodgkin's disease have a higher chance of developing the disease, but exactly how genetics control this disease is poorly understood.

 Because no one knows exactly what causes Hodgkin's disease, there are no specific steps to prevent developing it.

 Hodgkin's disease is rare enough that it is not screened for with any specific tests.
 The best way to pick up a diagnosis of Hodgkin's disease early is to see a doctor regularly for a thorough physical examination.

 Unfortunately, the early stages of Hodgkin's disease may not have any symptoms.

 The most common presenting symptom is a swelling in the neck.